Compliance Quickstart

 You don't have to do this step.
 This is what happens on the engineering side, so you know what to expect:

-4. Every API call the agent makes is now stamped, hashed, and logged
+6. Every API call the agent makes is now stamped, encrypted, and logged

-No code changes to the agent itself.
-LockStock sits between the agent and the AI provider (OpenAI, Anthropic, etc.) as middleware.
+Zero code changes to the agent itself.
+The d3cipher Gateway sits between the agent and the AI provider (OpenAI, Anthropic, etc.) as a reverse proxy.
 The agent doesn't know it's being audited.

 5Verify It's Working 5 min You